web3swift-team/web3swift/README.md

 ## Popular questions

-#### Is it possible to get Mnemonic Phrase (Seed Phrase) from Private key using web3swift?
+#### Is it possible to get a Mnemonic Phrase (Seed Phrase) from Private key using web3swift?

 In web3swift there is no backward conversion from Private key to Mnemonic Phrase.
 Also it is theoretically impossible to recover a phrase from a Private key.
 After Seed Phrase is converted to some initial entropy the “master key is derived” and the initial entropy is discarded.

 The simplest solution is to encrypt the phrase using users pincode and save it in some other secure keystore.
 Mnemonic Phrase is very sensitive data and you must be very careful to let the user get it.
-Our advise if you want to show it to user - ask to save a Passphrase when creating BIP32Keystore.
+Our advise if you want to show it to a user - ask to save a Passphrase when creating BIP32Keystore.

 #### How to interact with custom smart-contract with web3swift?